lab1092/blender-manual_ja/manual/modeling/meshes/editing/edges.rst

 Slides one or more edges across adjacent faces with a few restrictions involving the selection of edges (i.e. the selection must make sense, see below.)

-Even:kbd:`E`
+Even :kbd:`E`
    Forces the edge loop to match the shape of the adjacent edge loop.
    You can flip to the opposite vertex using :kbd:`F`.
 Use :kbd:`Alt-Wheel` to change the control edge.
 Flip :kbd:`F`
    When Even mode is active, this flips between the two adjacent edge loops the active edge loop will match

+:kbd:`LMB`
-:kbd:`LMB` confirms the tool, and :kbd:`RMB` or :kbd:`Esc` cancels.
+   confirms the tool, and :kbd:`RMB` or :kbd:`Esc` cancels.

 This tool has a factor,
 which is displayed in the 3D View footer and in the *Tool Shelf*